 In the last quarter of 2022, the Company elected not to renew a support contract for its Integrated Correctional Automation System (iCAS) for one customer.
-The Company is currently looking to sell the assets related to that business but due to the limited nature of this business, any impact is not expected to be material.
+The Company subsequently sold its iCAS assets to a buyer during the second quarter of 2023 for \$165,000 via a convertible note.

-The year 2022 ushered in a new phase in the Company's development.
-Although we continue to see an extension of challenges faced in 2021, we also see positive changes and opportunities for our business that will be discussed in greater detail later in this report.
+The year 2023 ushered in a new phase in the Company's development.
+Although we continue to see an extension of challenges faced in 2022, we also see positive changes and opportunities for our business that will be discussed in greater detail herein.
 They include:

-- · Introducing a new "subscription" based offering for access to data and images by a much broader target market including Class 1 railroads, railcar owners and lessors, short line railroads. - · Owning and operating a network of RIPs with multiple subscribers outside of the Company's traditional customer base. - · Selling customized RIPs to Class 1, Short-line and other industrial companies where specialized applications or routes demand a bespoke solution.
+- Introducing a new "subscription" based offering for access to data and images by a much broader target market including Class 1 railroads, railcar owners and lessors, and short-line railroads. - · Owning and operating a network of RIPs with multiple subscribers outside of the Company's traditional customer base. - Selling customized RIPs to Class 1, short-line and other industrial companies where specialized applications or routes demand a bespoke solution.